 Despite this, trips to the local service centre are still necessary on occasion.
 BEV owners should anticipate occasional repairs to or replacement of:

-By contrast, typical maintenance costs for hybrid vehicles are analogous to those of conventional vehicles because they contain similar engine components.
+By contrast, typical maintenance costs for hybrid vehicles are comparable to those of conventional vehicles because they contain all the usual ICE components.

 Is it cheaper to run an electric car than a petrol or diesel car?

 Based off of fuel and electricity prices at the moment, if you’re smart with your charging – even if you can’t charge at home – yes, it’s cheaper to run an electric car than an ICE one.

 Looking to try an electric car?

 If you’ve ever leased a car before, you will be familiar with the procedure: hand over your card details and get ready to pay a hefty deposit before you even turn the ignition key.
 But the many innovations of EV technology have encouraged fresh thinking elsewhere too.

 Find out more about our available cars below:

 Find out about the differences between driving an EV over a petrol or diesel car.